 (4) to provide a standard statewide open enrollment form required under Section 53A-2-207(4)(b).

-A. Prior to September 30, 2008, a local board shall announce policies describing procedures for students to follow in applying to attend schools other than their respective schools of residence.
+A. A local board shall have policies describing procedures for students to follow in applying to attend schools other than their respective schools of residence.
 Local school boards shall designate which schools and programs will be available for open enrollment during the coming school year consistent with the definitions and timelines of Section 53A-2-206.5 et seq.

 B. The school district shall adjust timelines for open enrollment applications if the district is developing a district-wide reconfiguration of its schools consistent with Section 53A-2-206.5(1).